 This course will examine: a) the philosophical roots of empirical science, b) key topics in understanding social science (e.g., understanding the merits and limitations of descriptive and experimental research), and c) the application of these research methods and statistics to their own laboratory (i.e., experiments) and field data (e.g., surveys and naturalistic observation).
-P: One Magis Core Curriculum Understanding Social Science course and One Magis Core Mathematical Reasoning course.
+P: Understanding Social Science course; Mathematical Reasoning course; PSY 201.
 This course does not fulfill any requirement for the psychology major.

 PSY 377.
 Psychology and AIDS.
 3 credits.
 SP

 A study of the psychological aspects of HIV/AIDS, its impact on our health care systems, and society in general.
 P: PSY 201.

 PSY 423.
 Psychological Assessments.
 3 credits.
 FA

 This course provides content in two key areas associated with the development and use of psychological tests and assessments.
 The course begins with basic psychometric issues such as reliability and validity.
 The course also focuses on how various types of tests and assessments are used in clinical, school, and work settings.
 These include personality assessment, cognitive ability assessment, aptitude and ability testing.
 P: PSY 201.

 PSY 424.
 History And Systems Of Psychology.
 3 credits.
 SP